Nozidoali/leap-frontend/README_exportVerilog.md

 		(vi) end circuit PI which is the input of the end signal value endCircuit_endCircuitPI.
 The endCircuit PO which represents the end signal sent by the datapath.
 In the majority of the cases in the datapath endCircuit = endCircuit_endCircuitPI.
 However, there could be more complicated cases where multiple conditions are needed to end a circuit

+	After obtaining the verilog file, schedule it and generate the FSM.
+You can connect the FSM to the verilog file.
+However, some IMPORTANT steps are necessary to execute to obtain a functional verilog:

+		(i) connect the loops with phis that have been broken in the previous step

+		(ii) merge the memory ports that are represented as separate in the verilog as a unique port and if necessary apply resource sharing for the ports

 ## CFG FILE